ChongalaJaiteja/Sudoku-Solver/README.md

 ## Folder Structure
 - `src`: Contains the source code for the portfolio website.
-- `components`: Contains React components for different sections.
+- `components`: Contains React components.
 - `public`: Contains static assets, such as images.

 ## Author